 Surveys can be completed anywhere in the UK and Europe, usually within two weeks of receiving instruction.

-If you would like to contact Vessel Licensing, you can write to them at:
+If you would like to contact Vessel Surveying, you can write to them at:

 London River House